You needed pink sheets to support your case, not spreadsheets – SC justice to Mahama

-She said this formed one of the basis for the judgment the panel of justices gave on the just-ended election petition.
+She said this formed one of the basis for the judgement the panel of justices gave on the just-ended election petition.

 Her comments follow concerns by the opposition National Democratic Congress (NDC), claiming that there were several errors in the declaration of the poll results which invalidate the entire process and raise integrity questions against the elections management body.